Heather Quilici's Story

 When she arrived, she was impressed with the level of coordination and communication.
 “I had a lot of records, and they were all compiled so the doctors could look at all the pieces,” Heather says.

-Aryeh Fischer, MD, chief of the Division of Rheumatology, and Kevin K. Brown, MD, a professor and vice-chair in the Department of Medicine, led her care.
+Aryeh Fischer, MD, and Kevin K. Brown, MD, a professor and vice-chair in the Department of Medicine, led her care.
 They both have extensive expertise in treating patients with polymyositis and other autoimmune forms of interstitial lung disease.

 “They were able to look at my lungs and tell me where my disease was moderate and where it was more aggressive,” Heather says.